The End of Software as We Know It

 “The most profound technologies are those that disappear.”
 Mark Weiser, The Computer for the 21st Century (1991)

-OpenClaw, an autonomous AI agent with a Heartbeat system that initiates actions without human prompts.
+OpenClaw, an autonomous AI agent with a heartbeat system that initiates actions without human prompts.
 Claude Code, which generates tools on demand.
 AI agents that chain actions autonomously.
 Adaptive dashboards that reconfigure based on context.
+From the engineering side, Tudor Girba and Simon Wardley’s Moldable Development approaches the same paradigm: developers create contextual micro tools built for each problem, generating the interface for the moment rather than maintaining a fixed application.

 No fixed UI.
 No app to install.
 The interface is generated for the moment and discarded after.
 The user thinks in outcomes, or does not need to think at all.